tayganr/lakehouse/modules/module01b.md

 ## 8. Query Delta Lake

-The serverless SQL pool in Azure Synapse Analytics is an example compute engine that has the ability to read data stored in the Delta Lake format.
+The serverless SQL pool in Azure Synapse Analytics is an example compute engine that has the ability to [read data](https://docs.microsoft.com/azure/synapse-analytics/sql/query-delta-lake-format) stored in the **Delta Lake** format.
 Further into the workshop, we will leverage this capability to serve curated data to reporting tools such as Power BI.

 1. Navigate to the **Data** hub

     ![ALT](../images/module01b/072.png)

-2. Browse the data lake folder structure to `03-curated > wwi > customers`
+2. Browse the data lake folder structure to `03-curated > wwi`, right-click the folder `customers `, and select **New SQL Script > Select TOP 100 rows**

     ![ALT](../images/module01b/073.png)

-3. Right-click one of the **parquet** files, select **New SQL Script > Select TOP 100 rows**
+3. Set the **File type** to **Delta format** and click **Apply**

     ![ALT](../images/module01b/074.png)

-4. Modify the **OPENROWSET** function to remove the file name from the **BULK** path, change the **FORMAT** to **DELTA**, and click **Run**
+4. Click **Run**

     ![ALT](../images/module01b/075.png)